WiproOpenSource/openbdre/README.md

 ### General Prerequisite

-For testing/development purpose and to save time use the fully loaded Hadoop VMs from Cloudera or Hortonworks because all the required software are mostly installed and configured.
+For testing/development purpose and to save time, use the fully loaded Hadoop VMs from Cloudera or Hortonworks because all the required software are typically installed and configured.

 - A Hadoop Cluster
  - In this section we are using *Hortonworks Sandbox 2.2.0*